epistorm/RtEval/Readme.md

 - The plot resolution in 00_simulate could be higher. in fact, it seems to be good for plotly but not good for the gplot images.
 I don't quite know how to solve this.
 I tried [this hack](https://stackoverflow.com/questions/51409188/how-to-use-display-a-plot-with-high-resolution-in-a-shiny-app) but didn't really seem worth it.
 Open to other ideas

+- add random noise

+#### Vizualzation

+- what to do next to look at how the models are performing differently at different time points. (or at the same time point with different amounts of data available)